 The past decade has witnessed a surge in the development and adoption of deep learning algorithms to solve day-a-day computational tasks.
 Surprisingly, the modern deep learning practice defies some of the established textbook intuition provided by traditional statistical learning theory and convex optimisation.
 For example, deep networks defy the classical bias-variance tradeoff by generalising and interpolating at the same time, and descent-based methods are successfully employed in the optimisation of highly non-convex objectives.
 These empirical observations translate to exciting theoretical challenges which require new mathematical ideas.

 The goal of this course is two-fold.
-First, to familiarise the student with some of the major mathematical challenges posed by modern machine learning.
+First, to familiarise the student with some of the major mathematical challenges posed by modern machine learning, as well as current research topics in theoretical machine learning.
 Second, to give an overview of some of the progress made over the past few years in understanding some of these problems.
-This includes the large-width limit of neural networks both in the lazy and feature rich regime, the analysis of benign overfitting in overparametrised models, tools from non-convex optimisation theory, among others.
+For example, we will cover:

 Monte-Carlo search and games